 Dump and fill stations are free for use by registered campers.
 Unregistered camping vehicles may use the dump station for a fee of $3 and purchase of an hourly park pass.
 Dump stations are closed in the off-season to prevent freeze damage, usually from mid-October through mid-April.
 Other dump stations are in Baraboo.

 Water, rest rooms and showers

 Running water for drinking and other uses at campsites is available at dozens of taps scattered throughout the family and group camp areas.
 Some water taps include drinking fountains.
-There are ten running water rest room/shower buildings for use by registered campers in the family campgrounds.
-Each building has sinks, mirrors, electrical outlets, toilets, and individual shower stalls.
+There are seven running water rest room/shower buildings for use by registered campers in the family campgrounds.
+Each building has sinks, mirrors, electrical outlets, toilets and individual shower stalls.
 There is no additional charge for use of showers.
 There are also non-private showers for swimmers in the Red Oak shelter/concession building.
 Running water buildings are closed and locked and water taps are turned off from about October 15 to April 15, depending on temperatures.
 There are no laundry facilities in the park.
 Laundromats are available in Baraboo.

 Wisconsin State Parks have a "carry in, carry out" policy on trash.
 You should plan to bag all your trash and carry it home to dispose of.
-Campsites, buildings, and picnic areas, do not have trash cans.
+Campsites, buildings and day use picnic areas, do not have trash cans.
 However, there are some dumpsters in the campgrounds and picnic areas for your use if necessary.
 Bins are also available for recyclable items of glass, plastic, aluminum and tin.